 - Ir provides you with evidence of your spending patterns and where your weaknesses lie.

-how to stop spending money – 12 tips
+how to stop spending money and start saving – 12 tips

 1. Budget according to your rules